 How to Make Salsa Verde

-- Boil tomatillos and peppers: Add the tomatillos, jalapeños, and onion to a medium pot filled with water.
+- Roast or boil: If roasting, place the tomatillos, jalapeños, and garlic on a baking sheet and roast directly under the broiler for 10 minutes, flipping halfway through until charred.
+If boiling, add the tomatillos, jalapeños, onion, and garlic to a medium pot filled with water.
 Bring it to a boil over high heat, then reduce the heat to low.
 Cover the pot and let everything simmer for 10 minutes.

-- Serve and store: Serve the finished salsa immediately or place it in the refrigerator.
+- Serve or store: Serve the salsa immediately or store it in the refrigerator for up to a week.

-- Is it too thick?
-Add a tablespoon of water at a time to the blender until you reach the desired consistency.
+- Adjust the consistency.
+If your salsa too thick, add 1 tablespoon of water at a time to the blender until it’s your desired consistency.

-- Too bland?
+- Salt to taste.
 Add in more salt one pinch at a time until it’s just right.

 Storing and Freezing

-To store, place the finished salsa in an airtight container and refrigerate for up to 2 weeks.
+To store, place in an airtight container and refrigerate for up to 1 week.

 Ingredients